 Consistency is important with your students, and we understand that everyone has busy schedules.
 Let your teacher know ahead of time by email so that they can inform the student and if possible, try to reschedule to another day that week.

 We match students based on school priority and schedule.
 Your School and Literacy Partner Coordinators are always available to answer questions and work with you to make sure that you are paired well and feel confident as a volunteer.

-Each year volunteers will attend training to learn more about Education Connection’s mission, model, and strategies.
-Volunteers are also required to attend FERPA (Federal Education Rights and Privacy Act) training and sign the Volunteer Commitment Pledge each school year.
-Live trainings are available at the beginning of each school year and are approximately one to two hours.
-Online training is available to those who are unable to attend live training.
-Online training involves watching a video and possibly downloading training materials.
+Each year volunteers will attend training to learn more about Education Connection’s mission, model, strategies and FERPA (Federal Education Rights and Privacy Act) training.
+Typically, trainings are available at the beginning of each school year and take approximately one to two hours.
+Recorded training is available to those who are unable to attend live training.
+Online training involves watching a video and answering a few questions.

 Yes.
-Although a student may appear to be “caught up” we want to make sure they are able to retain their growth and abilities.
+Although a student may appear to be “caught up”, we want to make sure they are able to retain their growth and abilities.
 The school will monitor and track their progress throughout the year.
 This information will also help determine our program impact.
 It is possible that students move schools or may transition into another reading support program.
 If this occurs, new students will be matched with volunteers.